cardano-foundation/CIPs/CIP-0095/README.md

 users to spread stake across multiple stake keys it allows different weighted delegation to different DReps, this could be a very desirable feature.

-### Types of wallets
+### Types of credential

 This specification does not cater for wallets who manage non-key-based stake credentials and those who wish to handle non-key-based DRep credentials.
+This does limit the usefulness of this specification.
+But the complexities that would be introduced by generalization this specification to these credentials is unlikely to yield much benefit since these types of wallet are not prevalent in Cardano.

-This does limit the usefulness of this specification, but we believe the added complexity of supporting these types of wallet.
-This means that we are likely excluding tooling for DAOs from being supported through this standard.
-The argument could be made that such entities generally prefer to use more advanced wallet tooling which is not dependent on web-based stacks.
+Although this means that we are likely excluding tooling for DAOs from being supported through this standard.
+The argument could be made that such entities generally prefer to use more advanced wallet tooling rather than relying on interaction with web-based stacks, thus it is not even certain DAOs would want to use such a standard.

-- TODO: discuss change design to allow script based credentials?
-- TODO: discuss why end points for each type of cert, rather than group by key/signature

 ### Backwards Compatibility